hoafaloaf/seqparse/README.md

 1. **IN PROGRESS** Add ability to *invert* frame sequences (ie, find missing frames).
+1. Implement `FileSequence` class, use built in functionality to replace the `Seqparse._iterate_over_sequence` method.
 1. Make `Seqparse.sequences` iterable (and possible add a containment test).
 1. Make `Seqparse.singletons` iterable (and possible add a containment test).
 1. Add ability to calculate/output total size of file sequences.